 If you are new or junior faculty, we advise you to meet with Catherine Bradshaw, our Associate Dean for Research and Faculty Development, to discuss your research and how best to find external funding to support it.
 There are on-line searchable databases or funding opportunity notification services available via a UVA login or to which you can subscribe at no charge.

-All faculty, staff, and students at UVA now have access to two new funding discovery tools, Pivot and GrantForward.
+All faculty, staff, and students at UVA have access to Pivot, GrantForward, and Foundation Directory Online.
 These tools allow researchers to locate funding opportunities based on their individual research interests.
-Both Pivot and GrantForward allow researchers to create personalized searches and email alerts that target current and future funding opportunities (Tutorials can be found here: Pivot; GrantForward).
-Other University of Virginia resources for funding opportunities include HSL Funding Discovery, University Library Grants Funding, and VPR Research Funding Opportunities.
+Both Pivot and GrantForward allow researchers to create personalized searches and email alerts that target current and future funding opportunities (tutorials can be found here: Pivot; GrantForward).
+Other University of Virginia resources for funding opportunities include the Claude Moore Health Sciences Library Funding Discovery Tools website, University Library Grants Funding, Corporate and Foundation Relations, and the VPR's Office Research Development website.

 Grants.gov is the source to FIND and APPLY for federal government grants and is managed largely by the U.S. Department of Health and Human Services.
 Grants.gov covers all federal financing, i.e. in addition to grants for scientific research, it includes funding for such programs as emergency-preparedness training as well as block grants available only to local education agencies, state education agencies or tribal agencies.

-If you’re particularly interested in NIH funding, this “Grants Process At-A-Glance” chart provides a sample timeline for an NIH sponsored project: from writing, submission and sponsor review to award negotiation, project completion and close out.
+If you are interested in NIH funding, this “Grants Process At-A-Glance” chart provides a sample timeline for an NIH sponsored project: from writing, submission and sponsor review to award negotiation, project completion and close out.

 There are numerous foundations which fund education-related research: